mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 Service Clients use :code:`<srv>.Request()`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given that services work in a request-response model, the service client must instantiate a suitable :code:`<srv>.Request()` and populate its fields before making the service call, as shown below.
+Given that services work in a request-response model, the Service Client must instantiate a suitable :code:`<srv>.Request()` and populate its fields before making the service call, as shown below.
 To make the example more interesting, it randomly switches between two possible quotes.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_client_node.py
    :language: python